DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 Basic Multi-process Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The examples/simple_mp folder in the Intel® DPDK release contains a basic example application to demonstrate how
+The examples/simple_mp folder in the DPDK release contains a basic example application to demonstrate how
-two Intel® DPDK processes can work together using queues and memory pools to share information.
+two DPDK processes can work together using queues and memory pools to share information.

 Running the Application
 ^^^^^^^^^^^^^^^^^^^^^^^